 Two more of Dr. Valnet's students, Dr. Paul Belaiche and Dr. Jean Claude Lapraz, expanded his work.
 They clinically investigated the antiviral, antibacterial, antifungal, and antiseptic properties in essential oils.

-Copyright © 2022 Yisrael Canada - All Rights Reserved.
+Copyright © 2022 Yahzrahel - All Rights Reserved.

 Dahl Marketing 2022